MangiolaLaboratory/HPCell/README.md

 # The R directory in the same location where you cloned jascap
 code_directory=~/PostDoc/jascap

+# This is the location of the metadata, which should match by `sample` with the column in the seurat objects
+metadata_path=~/PostDoc/covid19pbmc/data/3_prime_batch_1/metadata.rds

 # This is in a shared location
 reference_azimuth_path=/stornext/Bioinf/data/bioinf-data/Papenfuss_lab/projects/reference_azimuth.rds
 ```